ysard/multiup-cli/README.md

     # Sync the sources with the model file
     make -f internationalization/Makefile pot

-    # Prepare a model that can be translated
+    # Update the model that can be translated
     make -f internationalization/Makefile en_po

     # Compile the translated model